massimocaprinali/cloud-foundry-public/getting-started-node.md

 ## Step 6: Use the database
 {: #use_database-node}

 We're now going to update your local code to point to this database.
 We'll create a JSON file that will store the credentials for the services the application will use.
 This file will get used ONLY when the application is running locally.
-When running in {{site.data.keyword.Bluemix_notm}}, the credentials will be read from the `VCAP_SERVICES` environment variable.
+When running in {{site.data.keyword.cloud_notm}}, the credentials will be read from the `VCAP_SERVICES` environment variable.

 1. In the `get-started-node` directory, create a file called `vcap-local.json` with the following content:
   ```